gocircuit/circuit/README.md

-The Circuit is a simple language-agnostic tool for programming process-level concurrency across a cluster
+The Circuit is a tool for executing and synchronizing OS processes across entire clusters by means of a file-system interface.

 Build